 Friends of the Inyo believes in the urgent need to move away from fossil-fueled energy.
 We are encouraged by the increased interest in the development of new sources of renewable energy (RE) and evaluate RE projects on a case by case basis on public lands.
 Although we need to act quickly to combat climate change, renewable energy projects should not destroy the Eastern Sierra’s natural resources and outdoor economy and must be properly sited.

 Unfortunately the projects recently proposed for pumped storage do not make sense here because we lack the infrastructure of existing renewable energy power and the water resources.
 Each of the proposed upper reservoirs in the Haiwee Pumped Storage project forecast holding capacity of over 40,000 acre feet of water.
 Furthermore the Haiwee Pumped Storage proposal has significant conflicts with existing land use management designations and adverse impacts to species as well as cultural and recreational resources.

-Friends of the Inyo continues to challenge the Haiwee Pumped Storage proposal located in Southern Inyo County and is in close communication with lead agencies and organizations working on the effort.
 In March 2020, FERC issued Premium Energy a two year preliminary permit for the Haiwee Pumped Storage project.
-This permit acts as a priority placeholder for Premium Energy in a future Haiwee Pumped Storage application.
-This allows Premium Energy to conduct feasibility studies and informal outreach with local stakeholders without concern of having the project “stolen” by another company.
-Over the following two years, the people of the Eastern Sierra should expect two things:
+This permit acts as a priority placeholder for Premium Energy in a future application.
+This allows Premium Energy to conduct feasibility studies and informal outreach with local stakeholders without concern of having the project developed by another company.
+Over the permit period, the people of the Eastern Sierra should expect two things: